 These starlings are cavity-nesting birds that use natural cavities or the old nesting holes of woodpeckers or barbets.
 Some greater blue-eared starlings have even been observed nesting in large gaps in the broad stick nests of ibises and storks.
 Both males and females work together to line the nesting cavity with dry grass, feathers, and similar nesting material.

-The eggs are green-blue with darker brown or purple dots, and there are 2 to 5 eggs in each brood.
-The female parent incubates the eggs for 13 to 14 days, and after the altricial young hatch, both parents will bring the chicks food for an additional 22 to 24 days.
+The eggs are green-blue with darker brown or purple dots, and there are 2-5 eggs in each brood.
+The female parent incubates the eggs for 13-14 days, and after the altricial young hatch, both parents will bring the chicks food for an additional 22-24 days.
 At that time, the young starlings are ready to leave the nest but will follow their parents to learn the best foraging spots and food types.